 - This conviction is your first and only conviction in Ohio or in any other jurisdiction.
 However, there are two exceptions to this.
 First, if two or more convictions resulted from the same criminal act or resulted from crimes committed at the same time, the convictions will be counted as one.
 Additionally, when two or three convictions are from the same complaint/indictment, or from the same guilty plea, and result from related criminal acts committed within three months of each other, the convictions will be counted as one.
 Second, if your other convictions were for minor misdemeanors, such as traffic offenses.

 - If you wish to expunge a misdemeanor conviction, at least one year must have passed since its final discharge.
-If you wish to expunge a felony conviction, you must wait until three years since its final discharge have passed.
+If you wish to expunge a felony conviction, you must wait until three years since its final discharge has passed.

-- You have no other criminal or traffic hearings pending in court at the time of expungement application.
+- You have no other criminal or traffic hearings pending in court at the time of the expungement application.

 - You can only have one conviction expunged from your criminal record.

 Once you determine your eligibility for expungement, you must obtain a copy of the final order of the conviction you wish to have sealed.
-Go to the Clerk of Courts criminal division and request a certified copy of the “Judgment Order of Conviction,” which contains your case number.
+Go to the Clerk of Court's criminal division and request a certified copy of the “Judgment Order of Conviction,” which contains your case number.

 You must also fill out two forms: the Application for Sealing of a Criminal Record Pursuant to ORC 2953.32 and the Judgment Entry for Sealing.
 Once completed, attach your Judgment Order of Conviction to the application, make at least three copies of the entire packet, and bring those three copies to the Clerk of the Court for the county where you were convicted.
 You must also either pay a filing fee or provide a “poverty affidavit.”